 Confession: I sort of cheated with this recipe.
-These roasted carrots are quite similar to this recipe I created last year, only better because uhhhh FARRO and roasted chickpeas!
+These roasted carrots are quite similar to this recipe I created last year, only better because uhhhh FARRO and roasted chickpeas are involved!
 The works.

-Ya see, I had to buy roasted carrots for a photography project, and afterward I wasn’t sure what to do with them.
-I mean, eat them of course, but I wanted to do something a tad more creative.
-So, I placed them atop a bed of farro and then added a yogurt sauce+roasted chickpeas.
-Guys, I was only able to eat one carrot because Miguel ate the rest, and he’d not some weird carrot obsessed human.
+To clarify, I had to buy roasted carrots for a photography project, and afterward I wasn’t sure what to do with them.
+I knew Miguel and I were going to eat them, but I wanted to do something a tad more creative.
+So, I placed the carrots atop a bed of farro and then added a yogurt sauce along with roasted chickpeas.
+As a result, I was only able to eat one carrot because Miguel ate the rest, and he’s not particularly obsessed with carrots.
 Apparently roasted carrots can be that good.

 Oh my gosh I can’t believe I almost forgot to ask—how was your Valentine’s Day?
 Did you do anything special?
 I’m pretty indifferent about the holiday, honestly.
 I was never bitter towards couples back when I was single, and since Miguel and I have been together we’ve never made a big stink about it.
 We went out to dinner last year and most years he gets me flowers which I love, but that’s about it.
 I like it that way!
 Why?
 Because if I have to choose, I’d prefer to be a diva about my birthday and our anniversary.
 Just saying!

 I posted my hot chocolate recipe on Instagram yesterday and I did end up making some for the two of us.
 Of course as I handed Miguel a cup he smelled it and said “what is it?!!!”.
 “Blood orange hot chocolate” and he’s all like orange……hot chocolate????
 Ugh, men.